On the Subject of Rule of Three

 To find the area of the triangle, pick any one of the three points as a reference point.

-1. Subtract its coordinates from the other two points.
+1. Subtract its coordinates from those of the other two points.

-This gives two vectors starting from the same point.
+This gives two vectors starting from the reference point.

 Area = 0.5 × √(A² + B² + C²)